vocdoni/vocexplorer/readme.md

 #### 3. Running
 After steps 1 and 2, on the commandline navigate into the directory containing `main.go` and run `go run main.go`.
 Then in your favorite web browser navigate to `localhost:8081`.

+#### 4. Running dvotenode
+The easiest way is to simply run the gatway binary:
+`go run go-dvote/cmd/dvotenode/dvotenode.go --w3Enabled=False --vochainNoWaitSync`
+Make sure that the no-sync options are enabled.

 ----
 Using [vectyUI](https://github.com/nathanhack/vectyUI) and [marwanio](https://github.com/marwan-at-work/marwanio) as inspiration